 My best tip to help you get through this is to just break it down into sections and focus on one part every day.
 Spend just 10 minutes each day on a different section.
 Then, by the end of the week, you’ll have a mostly-complete resume.

-Here are the main sections of a resume and how to break it up.
+Here are the main sections of a resume and how to break it up into smaller tasks.

 - Educational Experience